 Day of the event

-• Organise event staff: The morning of the event should begin with a (brief) group meeting with the entire event staff.
+- Organise event staff: The morning of the event should begin with a (brief) group meeting with the entire event staff.
 The purpose of this meeting should get them excited about the day to come and to ensure they know their responsibilities.
-An event will only run as smooth as its team.

-• Set up attendee registration and entertainment space: This is your attendees first impression of the event so you need to set the right tone from the start.
-The registration space should be clean, professional, and aesthetically appealing to engage event-goers from the get-go.
-The entertainment space should be already set up and get attendees excited just by walking by.
+- Set up attendee registration and entertainment space: This is your attendee’s first impression of the event, so you need to set the right tone from the start.

 - Thank you letters or gifts to staff and volunteers: The event wouldn’t have been possible without them and you should thank them for all their hard work.
-A branded gift accompanied with a genuine thank you note can be a good way to communicate this.

-• Thank you presentation for sponsors: If your event had sponsors involved, you should prepare a presentation with the final numbers and KPI’s for the event, and what those results mean for those brands.
+- Thank you presentation for sponsors: Also, prepare a thank you presentation for sponsors: If your event had sponsors involved, you should prepare a presentation with the final numbers and KPIs for the event, and what those results mean for those brands.

-• Follow up engagement plan with attendees: How will your brand further engage with attendees even after the event is over?
-The last day of the event should not equate to the last day of a relationship with the attendees.
+- Follow-up engagement plan with attendees: How will your brand further engage with attendees even after the event is over?